 About two-thirds of Americans say that they are worried about being able to afford surprise medical bills.
-And there is a good reason for that fearful surprise in your mailbox — you might end up receiving the bill years after the service has been provided, and the chances are high that you might have not even known about it.
+And there is a good reason for that fearful surprise in your mailbox—you might end up receiving the bill years after the service has been provided, and the chances are high that you might not even know about it.

 Key Takeaways